Science News Roundup: Scientists uncover history of 'ridiculously charming' penguins; High blood thickness ups death risk; few problems with flu-COVID shots together and more | Science-Environment

 Northrop wins Space Development Agency's contract to build 14 satellite

 Defense contractor Northrop Grumman Corp said on Monday it had won a contract to build and deploy a low-Earth orbit constellation of 14 satellites for the U.S. Space Development Agency.
-The satellites are part of the agency's plan to build the Tranche 1 Tracking Layer for detecting, identifying and tracking hypersonic weapons and other advanced missiles from their earliest stages of launch through interception.
+The satellites are part of the agency's plan to build the Tranche 1 Tracking Layer for detecting, identifying, and track hypersonic weapons and other advanced missiles from their earliest stages of launch through interception.

 (With inputs from agencies.)